Finding long-term accommodation on the Algarve may seem confusing at first, but renting a property here is actually a fairly straight-forward process.

 Even if you don’t decide to rent long-term through Airbnb, it can be useful for finding somewhere for the first month or two on the Algarve while you property hunt for something more long-term.

-Aside from easily being able to search properties and get in touch with owners, the benefit of Airbnb is that you can easily see which properties have things like heating, internet, and parking.
+Aside from easily being able to search properties and get in touch with owners, the benefit of Airbnb is that you can easily see which properties have things like internet or are pet-friendly.

 The following are some estate agents that advertise as having long-term winter rentals specifically for winter.
 If you’re staying six months or more, almost every estate agent will have properties suitable for you – these are just a few of the places that are advertising specifically to expats (or prospective expats – prospectpats).